An Unusual Christmas

 “I have the kids every weekend,” Jack informed her.
 “And during the week.
 And every holiday too.”

-“I get it,” the server replied.
-“Your wife’s a real deadbeat, huh?”
+“I'm sorry,” the server replied.
+“I guess your wife’s a real deadbeat, huh?”

 Billy’s eyes widened.
 The color drained from Katie’s face.
 Expressionless, the kids glanced at their Dad.
 Jack straightened up to his full height, placed his palms on the table, took a deep breath and spoke slowly in case Eleanor was hard of hearing.